“European citizens, apply for settled status as soon as possible” Settled status

 An inspiring Video bellow……

-Watch Mass on media such as EWTN, Mass-Online or Vatican YouTube; or join the new YouTube channel from the parish of St David & St Patrick, Haverfordwest, where Fathers Liam and Matt will be streaming Sunday mass at 10am.
+For 24 Hours Live Mass click on the yellow button (media Gallery) at the bottom of our website or Watch Mass on media such as EWTN, Mass-Online or Vatican YouTube; https://web.facebook.com/PKR-Menevia-Diocese-101259251531284or join the new YouTube channel from the parish of St David & St Patrick, Haverfordwest, where Fathers Liam and Matt are streaming the Mass at 10am.

 Here’s a beautiful prayer for our times.

 Dear Guardian Angel, go for me to the church, there kneel down at Mass for me.
 At the Offertory, take me to God, and offer Him my service: What I am, what I have, offer as my gift.
 At the Consecration, with your seraphic strength, adore my Saviour truly present, praying for those who have loved me, for those who have offended me, and for those now deceased, that the blood of Jesus may purify them all.
 During Holy Communion, bring to me the Body and Blood of Jesus uniting Him with me in spirit, so that my heart may become His dwelling place.
 Plead with Him, that through His sacrifice all people throughout the world may be saved.
 When the Mass ends, bring home to me and to every home, the Lord’s blessing.

 Additional Prayers for a time of flu and illness.

 Pray a novena created for this pandemic.
 This starts as a group prayer on March 20th, but can be started anytime.

 Join in on-line Perpetual Adoration, such as this from the Benedictine nuns of Perpetual Adoration at Tyburn Convent, London.

 Make an act of Spiritual Communion:

 My Jesus, I believe that you are present in this Holy Sacrament of the altar.